 While you’re likely familiar with taping, a PPS differs in design and function.
 With tape, it’s difficult to achieve enough force to significantly change bone-tendon distance because it would cut off your circulation, especially if you wear it all day.
 The PPS, however, includes collateral bulges on the sides of the ring.
 These allow strong compression of the finger while giving adequate space to protect the nerves, arteries, and veins from being compressed.
 Additionally, it’s made from moldable plastic, which is more rigid than tape.
 Thus, it can be applied for longer durations with better compression.
 Medical experts recommend you wear this splint throughout the day (23-plus hours) for six to eight weeks to take stress off the injured pulley and allow it to adequately heal.

 Below is a list of all items involved in the splinting process.
 Depending on your budget and professional setting, you can use as few or as many as you feel are appropriate.
-The set up cost can range anywhere from $50 – $400 depending on what you can reuse (frying pan, tongs, scissors spatula, etc…) and what you need to buy.
+The set up cost can range anywhere from $40 – $400 depending on what you can reuse (frying pan, tongs, scissors spatula, etc…) and what you need to buy.
 For medical providers in the clinical environment recommend items are notated with an asterix.
-If you would like to receive professional discounted prices on the splinting materials, you will need to create an account with North Coast Medical.
-You can do so at their webpage by clicking “Register” on the top right of the screen and registering for a professional account. https://www.ncmedical.com/
+If you are a climber and not a medical provider, you likely have most of the equipment available and can substitute with everyday gear.

 Having the specialized materials makes it easier and quicker to fabricate the splints, but the most important thing is that you practice as often as possible.
 We recommend making at least 25 practice splints before you begin molding splints for your rock climbing patients.